theclubfoot/GC-FOOD-SITE/README.md

 ## Introduction

-Burger Express is a web-based platform that simplifies the burger ordering process.
+GC-FOOD-SITE is a web-based platform that simplifies the burger ordering process.
 Whether you're craving a classic cheeseburger or want to experiment with unique toppings, our platform has got you covered.
 Lawrence Adams and Blessing Tetteh Lartey have collaborated to bring this project to life, ensuring a user-friendly and efficient experience for burger enthusiasts.

 ## Features